codio-content/HTML_and_CSS_II-Chrome_Developer_Tools/.guides/content/Sources-panel-b535.md

-It allows us to inspect the source code of all the files (html, css, js) of our page.
+It allows us to inspect the source code of all the files (HTML, CSS, JS) of our page.

 ## An overview